-The chart shows that the Council expects to borrow below its liability benchmark, representing a need to borrow as short-term loans become due for renewal in the future.
-This strategy should maintain a lower cost of borrowing through the financing of short-term loans but does show the refinancing risk this introduces the Council to.
-This risk is mitigated by the Council's ongoing access to the PWLB, and the liquid short term local to local borrowing market, allowing access to refinance borrowing as it becomes repayable.
+The chart shows that the Council expects to borrow (Net Loans Requirement (NCR)) below its liability benchmark (LB), representing a need to borrow as short-term loans become due for renewal in the future.
+This strategy should maintain a lower cost of borrowing through the financing of short-term loans but does show the refinancing risk this presents to the Council.
+This risk is mitigated by the Council's ongoing access to the PWLB funds, and the liquid short term local to local borrowing market, allowing access to refinance borrowing as it becomes repayable.

 The chart also shows that the Council is expecting to be a long-term borrower, although some of the borrowing within this chart is likely to be transferred from the General Fund to the Housing Revenue Account (HRA) once established.
 This is because a proportion of the Council's forecast borrowing will finance the building of affordable housing, that may remain in Council ownership through the HRA, rather than being sold to Registered Providers (Housing Associations).